luca-nik/fip100-analysis/README.md

 ### 2. Exponential Counterfactual Analysis (`exponential.py`)

 This module tests whether the network experienced a "structural break" by fitting exponential decay models to historical data and projecting them forward.
-It uses multiple training windows (Long, Medium, Short term) to check for robustness.
+It uses multiple training windows (2 years, 1.5 years, 1 year and 6 months) to check for robustness.

 **Output:** `exponential_analysis.png`